-If you’ve recently made the switch from Universal Analytics (UA) to GA4, you may have noticed some new metrics included, particularly all things engagement.
-Average engagement time, engaged sessions, and engagement rate are great new measures of success.
+When making the switch from Universal Analytics (UA) to GA4, you’ll notice new metrics included— particularly all things engagement.
+Average engagement time, engaged sessions, and engagement rate are great measures of success introduced in GA4.

 Here’s how to define them and why they’re important to SEO and user experience.